Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: S-type Gubser-Rocha model

 This phase transition is related to the symmetry given by Eq.~(\ref{eq:U(1)_symmetry}).
-Note that the transformation Eq.~(\ref{eq:U(1)_symmetry}) becomes the symmetry of the action only when $F$ can be ignored in the neutral limit.
-The solution with $\tau=i$, or $b=0$, corresponds to the restored phase, whereas the solution with $\tau \neq i$, or $\mm=r_{0}+b$, the broken phase.
+Note that the transformation (\ref{eq:U(1)_symmetry}) becomes symmetry of the action only when $F$ can be ignored in the neutral limit.
+The solution with $\tau=i$, $\bb=0$, corresponds to the restored phase, whereas the solution with $\tau \neq i$, $\bb = \mm - r_{0}$, the broken phase.
 The order parameter is given by the dual operator to the axio-dilaton field, which is expressed as